Onyejekwe1/SpringbootCrudRestfulWebservicesApplication.java/README.md

 ```

 ```
-The project also includes a sampleData.sql file to run test data.
+The project also includes a sampleData.sql file in resources package to run test data.
 ```